Bremer wall: Etymology

 These T-shaped walls were originally developed by the Israelis in the Israeli West Bank barrier.
 The term "T-wall" has been used commonly, due to the wall's cross-sectional shape resembling an inverted letter "T".

 The name is believed to have originated from L. Paul Bremer of the Coalition Provisional Authority, who was the Director of Reconstruction and Humanitarian Assistance for post-war Iraq, following the Iraq War of 2003, in the early years of the Iraq War.

 Uses

 T-walls have proven to be an effective weapon on the modern battlefield.
 Often made of a special type of concrete that is designed to withstand the impact of explosions and reinforced with steel bars and is significantly thicker and heavier than traditional concrete, they are primarily used to provide protection against improvised explosive devices (IEDs), rocket attacks, and other forms of indirect fire.
 As a result, Bremer walls are capable of stopping or deflecting even the most powerful explosive devices.
-Much like hesco bastions, t-wall barriers were commonly used as perimeter fortifications of forward operating bases during the War on terror.
+Much like Concertainer, T-wall barriers were commonly used as perimeter fortifications of forward operating bases during the War on terror.